Coherent-Partners/spark-ts-sdk/docs/readme.md

 - `UnauthorizedError`: when the user is not authenticated/authorized
 - `NotFoundError`: when the requested resource is not found
 - `BadRequestError`: when the request or payload is invalid
-- `ConflictError`: when a resource is duplicated or conflicting
+- `ConflictError`: when a resource is duplicated or conflicting.

 The following properties are available in a `SparkApiError`: